niklak/django-mailgun-mime/README.rst

 This wrapper sends request to Mailgun`s mime API to efficiently use Django`s EmailMessage instance.
-In this case we just put mime message, prepared by django`s EmailMessage instance, and attach it as a file.
+In this case we just put mime message, prepared by Django`s EmailMessage instance, and attach it as a file.
 After receiving your message Mailgun`s API will do the rest of job.

 This wrapper also supports Mailgun`s extra headers, which can be very useful.
-So if the wrapper finds such header it will placed to request`s data.
+After wrapper finds such header it places one to request's data.
-But please, notice that the wrapper does not validates Mailgun`s extra headers.
+Please notice that wrapper does not validate Mailgun's extra headers.
-Because after starting validating extra headers, it will stop to be simple and tiny. :-)
+If does so it won't be simple and tiny anymore. :-)

 Requirements
 ------------
+#.
 Python 3.x
+#.
 Django 1.7+
-requests for Python
+#. requests for Python

 Installation
 ------------